 This article was posted on Wednesday, March 14th, 2018 at 7:31 pm and is filed under Children's Songs, Countries & Cultures, Folk Songs, Languages, Mama Lisa, Norway, Norwegian, Questions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Can Anyone Help with a Norwegian Song with the Line, “They call me Ula just the same”?”

 Leave a Reply